boschglobal/doxysphinx/docs/syntax/rst_inline_syntax.md

 ```

 This will work only if markdown support is activated in doxygen (highly recommended).

 Futhermore, please note that **you can only use sphinx roles and domains** in the inline syntax for now
 (reasoning see below).

 See below in the methods documentation for other options if you have markdown support disabled.

-## Technical details
+## Technical Details

 Skip this section if you're not interested in the technical details...

 Inline rst is a major problem because of the following:

-1. Paragraphs all over the place
+1. **Paragraphs all over the place**

-   Doxygen uses paragraph `<p>`-html-tags for it's content.
+   Doxygen uses paragraphs (`<p>`-html-tags) for it's content.
 Paragraph tags cannot have other block-level
    tags inside them (even no other paragraph tags).
-The browsers (chromium-based, firefox etc.) are quite
+The browsers (chromium-based ones, Firefox etc.) are quite
-   aggressive in fixing bad nestings here (just to be able to display a page) so e.g. if a nested `<p>`-tag
+   aggressive in fixing bad nestings here (just to be able to display a page).
+So e.g. if a nested `<p>`-tag
    is noticed the browsers will close the outer `<p>`-tag right before the inner `<p>`-tag.
 This will linearize
    the `<p>`-tags and the page could be rendered.